 AC and DC: fast, rapid and ultra-rapid charging for electric cars explained

-Electric-car batteries have to be charged with direct current (DC), but typical household three-pin sockets – and wallbox chargers – draw alternating current (AC) from the grid.
-To convert AC to DC, all fully electric and plug-in hybrid vehicles feature a built-in convertor, or rectifier.
+Electric-car batteries have to be charged with direct current (DC), but typical household three-pin sockets – and home wallbox chargers – draw alternating current (AC) from the grid.
+To convert AC to DC, all fully electric and plug-in hybrid vehicles feature a built-in converter, or rectifier.

-If you need top up quicker than that – for example, in the middle of a long journey – then your best bet is a rapid charger.
-There are two kinds: Rapid AC charging uses more power, at 43kW, than conventional fast AC charging, but the process is the same – AC is converted into DC by the electric car's own converter.
+If you need to top up quicker than that – for example, in the middle of a long journey – then your best bet is a rapid charger.
+There are two kinds: rapid AC charging provides more power, at 43kW, than conventional fast AC charging, but the process is the same – AC is converted into DC by the electric car's own converter.

 The second (and much more popular) method of rapid charging supplies DC current straight to the car, bypassing the converter, allowing the car to charge much faster.
 DC rapid chargers are more expensive to install, which is why it took a while for significant numbers of them to appear.
 But, not only do they work at 50kW or more, as of July 2023, there are more than 8,700 rapid and ultra-rapid chargers spread across the UK across more than 4,600 locations, with more on the way.
 These are often found at 'charging hubs' in motorway service areas or close to major A-roads.

 Can any electric car use a fast or rapid charger?

 The short answer is no, as it depends on what type of connector your car uses.
-Most electric cars you can buy feature a Type 2 connector, however older models may have a Type 1 or Commando connector.
+The majority of electric cars you can buy feature a Type 2 connector, however some older models may have a Type 1 or Commando connector.
 These can sometimes be found on certain AC fast chargers, but these units are far less common now.

 Most AC and DC fast chargers use a Type 2 connector, although your car may not be able to recharge at the maximum speed offered by each unit.
-For example, the maximum charging capacity of the entry-level Renault ZOE is 22kW, so even if you plugged one into a charger capable of more than that won't get you topped up any quicker – but the car will automatically limit the power it receives to prevent damage to the battery.
+For example, the maximum charging capacity of the entry-level Renault ZOE is 22kW, so even if you plugged one into a charger capable of much faster speeds, it won't get you topped up any quicker.
+In fact, the car will automatically limit the power it receives to prevent damage to the battery.

 It's a similar story for DC rapid and ultra-rapid chargers.
 Whether or not your electric car can use them depends on two factors: its maximum charging capacity and which connector types it accepts.
 Rapid DC chargers use two types of connector: CCS and CHAdeMO.
-The latter is less common and only found on a small selection of cars like the Nissan Leaf and Lexus UX 300e, though you’ll find it on a selection of older models like the Mitsubishi iMiEV and Outlander PHEV, and the Nissan e-NV200 van.
+The latter is less common and used by a very small selection of new cars like the Nissan Leaf and Lexus UX 300e, though you’ll find it on a selection of older models like the Mitsubishi iMiEV and Outlander PHEV, and the Nissan e-NV200 van.